Hadron-quark transition and chiral symmetry restoration at high density: Abstract

 \section{Abstract}

 A simple phenomenological hybrid hadron-quark model with effective volume effects of baryons and chiral dynamics is investigated.
-The hybrid EoS naturally connects the low density baryonic matter with the high density quark matter.
-In the intermediate region, the phase which can not be regarded as pure hadron matter or pure quark matter appears.
-In this model, there is a possibility that the abrupt first -order like transition to pure quark matter induces the strong chiral symmetry restoration and the speed of sound has a large peak at considerable large density.
+The hybrid EoS naturally connects the low-density baryonic matter with the high-density quark matter.
+In the intermediate region, a phase, which cannot be regarded as pure hadron matter or pure quark matter, appears.
+In this model, there is a possibility that the abrupt first-order-like transition to pure quark matter induces the strong chiral symmetry restoration and the speed of sound has a large peak at considerable large density.